ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/01-hello-windows-iot.md

 1. Now press __F5__ to run the application and you should see (in the _Output_ windows) it building locally and then deploying on the RPi2.
 You will see the LED blink once per second.

-__NOTE:__ You can verify or modify these values by navigating to the project properties:

-1. Double-click the _Properties_ node in _Solution Explorer_.
-2. Click on the _Debug_ tab on the left.
+>NOTE: You can verify or modify these values by navigating to the project properties (double-click the Properties node in Solution Explorer and click on the Debug tab on the left.

 # Conclusion &amp; Next Steps
 Congratulations!
 You have built a Windows 10 IoT application that controlled a device connected to a Raspberry Pi 2.
 The core concepts you've learned are: